mattzeunert/mattzeunert.github.io/_posts/2017-01-22-console-group.md

 ![Expanding console grouped logs in Chrome](/img/blog/console-group/console-group-example.png)

-You can't append new messages to a existing group of logs.
+You can't append new messages to an existing group of logs.

 ## In Firefox